 5. Testing Timeline

-The testing timeline will depend on whether you choose to introduce new features that add business value, or if you decide to move to Kronos Workforce Dimensions.
-Either way, we recommend you create a Kronos Testing Strategy as part of your project planning.
+The testing timeline will depend on whether you choose to introduce new features that add business value, or if you decide to move to UKG Workforce Dimensions.
+Either way, we recommend you create a UKG Testing Strategy as part of your project planning.

-If you’re upgrading Kronos Workforce Central, you can move into an expedited planning, test case writing, and test case execution cycle.
+If you’re upgrading UKG Workforce Central, you can move into an expedited planning, test case writing, and test case execution cycle.
 The timeline for this process depends upon:

 - Versioning (version variance)